alexmascension/triku_notebooks/README.md

 * `1_Comparing_feature_selection_methods`: Reproduction of the main paper analysis.
 It produces the **Figures 3, 4, 5, 6, 7** and **Figures S1, S2, S3, and S4**.
 * `2A_Reads_in_knn_cells_as_a_method_for_feature_selection`: This is the fundational notebook with the rationale of *triku*.
 It includes **Figures S6 and S7**
 * `2B_Triku_stability_measures`: This notebook shows the robustness of the parameters of *triku*.
 It includes the **Figure S8**.
+* Notebooks starting with `X` are notebooks in development, or with results not relevant for the paper.

 ## How to run the notebooks
 If you want to reproduce the analysis in the notebooks, the best way to do it is this.
 We recommend that you use *conda* (miniconda or anaconda) as your package manager.
 We also recommend to install *mamba*, a package that works as *conda*, but optimizes the package download and resolution of dependencies.
 Thus,